rackerlabs/design-system/_component_design/help-beacon.md

 ## When to use

-Use a help beacon when you want to:
+Use a beacon when you want to:

 - Call attention to new products or features that improve existing functionality
 - Help new users get started by showing them the location of commonly-used features

 Do not:

-- Use multiple help beacons simultaneously
+- Use multiple beacons simultaneously
-- Use a help beacon to notify users of warnings or alerts
+- Use a beacon to notify users of warnings or alerts

 {% endcolumn %}